Tebmn/MoreToHear/README.md

 # PLANNED UPDATES:

+-Add signals to the Ash Twin masks on the Nomai Statues channel

+-Add a signal to the vessel once its been reactivated

+-Add a signal to the Eye of the Universe which can be heard from the Quantum Moon

+-Add signals to Solanum and her corpses

+-Add signals to the Stranger

+-Gneiss banjo?

 -Give more of the signals bespoke statistics for their traits, such as detection and identification radiuses

 -Rework Graviton Flux channel (it feels really cluttered)

--Add signals to the Ash Twin masks on the Nomai Statues channel

 -...& more!